 Philippines AirAsia CEO Captain Dexter Comendador said, “We are constantly investing in technology to make flying easier, more enjoyable, and comfortable for our guests.
 With the expected surge of travellers this summer, e-boarding pass will significantly reduce time spent queueing at airport counters.”

 To enjoy this convenience, guests have to download the AirAsia Mobile App in their smartphones and use this application to check-in and receive their e-boarding pass in their mobile phones.
 Upon boarding, guests will use their mobile phones to show their e-boarding pass instead of the traditional paper tickets.

 At the boarding gate, AirAsia’s guest service personnel will verify guests’ identity and scan their e-boarding pass.
 Guests may then proceed to the aircraft.
-Guests are required to present their e-boarding pass to the cabin crew before boarding the aircraft.
+Guests must present their e-boarding pass to the cabin crew before boarding the aircraft.

 E-Boarding pass is available on all AirAsia domestic flights departing from airports in Manila’s NAIA Terminal 4, Cebu, Kalibo, Davao, Tacloban, Puerto Princesa and Tagbilaran in the Philippines.
-It is limited to one guest in one booking only and is currently unavailable for international flights and Fly-Thru bookings or those with multiple flights.
+This offer limits one guest to one booking only and is currently unavailable for international flights and Fly-Thru bookings or bookings with multiple flights.